django/dsf-working-groups/active/website.md

 ## Initial membership

-- Chair: TBA
+- Chair: Sarah Abderemane
-- Co-Chair: TBA
+- Co-Chair: Saptak Sengupta
-- Board Liaison (must be an active Board member; may be the same as Chair/Co-Chair): TBA
+- Board Liaison (must be an active Board member; may be the same as Chair/Co-Chair): Sarah Abderemane
 - Other members:
     - Sarah Abderemane
     - Eric Sherman